09 Jun Utilizing Low Shape Factor Elastomers

 Once successful in utilizing a low shape factor elastomer for vertical isolation, similar benefits for horizontal isolation were desired.
 Horizontally oriented low shape factor elastomers along with ball bearings were incorporated to further improve horizontal isolation performance.

-The design devised for the lower portion of Carbide Base footers was different, as the bearings rolled on flat rather than curved races.
+The design devised for the lower portion of Carbide Base footers was different with the bearing raceways being flat rather than curved.
 The horizontally oriented elastomers acted as highly damped springs keeping the device centered in response to vibrations.
-In order to minimize deformation and rolling resistance, zirconium was chosen for the bearings and polished hardened spring steel for the bearing races.
-Horizontal isolation was achieved with a higher level of damping than previous designs.
+In order to minimize deformation and rolling resistance, zirconia was chosen for the bearings and polished hardened spring steel for the bearing raceways.

 Measuring Horizontal Isolation